mylifeecho/mylifeecho.github.io/_posts/2015-05-31-elasticsearch-plugin-scala.md

 }
 ```

-Run Gradle build with the following console command
+Run Gradle build with the following console command:

 ```
 gradle build buildPluginZip
 ```

-As the result we will have zip file ready to install to elasticsearch
+As the result we will have a zip file ready to install to elasticsearch

 ```
 bin\plugin --install hello-plugin --url=file://path_to_zip/hello-plugin.zip